Virtual-Coffee/task-challenges/task-challenges/_example-task-challenge.md

 ### Prerequisites

-- Basic JavaScript and Node.js
-- Express.js
+- Backend language of your choice
+- Backend library/framework of your choice (optional)
 - MongoDB (or any other database of your choice)
 - Basic knowledge of RESTful API principles

 ### The Tech

-- Node.js
-- Express.js (for creating the API)
-- MongoDB (for storing data; you can use Mongoose for easier interaction)
+- MongoDB (or any other database of your choice)
 - Postman or any other API testing tool

 ### For Beginner Level